Problems Artist Have Are Ridiculous – Here’s How To Solve Them

 1. My Art Is Not Good Enough

 Feel like you are not “creative or good enough?” think deeply on what your definition of creative is for you.
-Do you think that your art is not creative or great enough since it doesn’t look as special as some other piece of art you must have compared it with?
+Do you think that your art is not good enough because it doesn’t look like someone else’s art?
 Or is it because you haven’t been doing art for a long time?

-Whatever it might be – you shouldn’t feel that your art isn’t creative or good enough, as such art will continually be evolving and getting better as time evolves.
-The actual remedy to this issue is to simply place your art out there in the marketplace and market it, even though you do not feel it’s good or creative enough to sell.
+Whatever it might be – you shouldn’t feel that your art isn’t creative or good enough, because your art will get better as time evolves.
+The actual remedy to this issue is to simply position yourself in the marketplace and market it.
+Even if you feel uncomfortable, just do it, get out of your comfort zone.

-This provides a good learning experience and it will help you accept the reality that art is not designed to be perfect.
-Though you might view your primary art piece and feel it suck, well that happens to a majority, so accept it and embrace it.
-If you truly think that your art requires some work, you then should keep practicing and get yourself into more courses that can help you develop further.
+This provides a good learning experience and it will help you accept the reality that art was never made to be perfect or please everyone.
+Even if you might think that it sucks, get over it, that happens to a majority of us.
+At the end of the day, you can create, you can paint, you can draw.
+Don’t let the shadows of your inner self convince you otherwise.
+If you really think that your art requires some work, then keep practicing and get yourself into courses that can help you develop further.

 2.Nobody Is Purchasing My Art Work

-When you feel like nobody is purchasing your artwork, ask yourself if do you have a blueprint to attain the required sales?
-What channels do you sell from, and what are you doing to ensure those places are generating any income?
+What channels do you sell from, and how are they generating an income?
 Are you regularly updating your online store?
-Are you selling your art works to the right target audience?
-Are you promoting thru social media and are you doing it efficiently?
+Are you selling your art to the right target audience?
+Are you promoting on social media and are you doing it efficiently?

 Let’s consider each of these following queries further and talk about them individually – for you to reach an ideal solution for this issue you must be willing to find where your problems are and resolve them as quickly as possible.

-I personally do not sell my art freely to anyone because there must be value and respect for my creations so finding myself the right buyer is something that is a challenge constantly.
+I personally do not sell my art freely to anyone because I believe that there’s value in my work.
+So finding myself the right buyer is something that is a constant challenge.
+Yet I don’t sit there moaning about it, I write bogs like these to help me discover better solutions too.

-You do not want to sell your art to someone for loose change and find that your masterpiece has been left in the basement and is collecting dust.
+You do not want to sell your art to someone for pocket money and find that your masterpiece has been left in the basement and is collecting dust.
 If you are marketing your collections at a more affordable price range then invest in selling reproductions/fine art prints instead.

-3.I don’t Have a Plan for My Sales
+3.I don’t Have a Plan for My Business

-Another good option would be to view other artists and how they are marketing their artworks.
-It does not always require for you to sell in galleries or at the markets.
-These days you can upload your art on platforms like Etsy, Ebay and Redbubble.
-Here at Art Xtedia we also have our own online store to help you sell your prints and original paintings.
+Another easy option is to observe other artists and how they are marketing their artworks.
+It is not always about selling in galleries or at the markets.
+These days you can upload your art on platforms like Bluethumb and sell originals or prints.
+Here at Art Xtedia we also have our own online store AX Lifestyle to help you sell your prints and original paintings.
 We then market and promote you as much as possible on our blogs and social media contents.
-Read our terms and conditions to submitting your art here.

 4.Not Knowing How to Leverage